shipping-api/claudiajs-twilio-shippo/README.md

 Now you can get SMS updates for all numbers that you post to Shippo automatically without having to provision any servers, and you only pay when you are receiving updates using Lambda and API Gateway with AWS.
 You could even take it a step further and include phone numbers for SMS updates in the `metadata` field when POSTing to Shippo and parse that out to dynamically send SMS updates to customers.

-You can find out most information about Shippo and how to use our API to improve your shipping experience at [https://goshippo.com/docs](https://goshippo.com/docs).
-We're looking forward to seeing what you can build with our API.
+You can find out most information about Shippo and how to use their shipping API to improve your shipping experience at [https://goshippo.com/docs](https://goshippo.com/docs).